shubhamsidhwa/Monitoring-System-using-Irregular-Activity-Detection-based-on-Posture-and-Behavioral-Analysis/ReadMe.txt

 If any library is not installed, install them by pip install libraryname

-Example, pip install cv2 will install the cv2 library
+Example, pip install keras will install the keras library

 Running the codes :